mainmatter/mainmatter.com/blog/_posts/2019-02-22-elixir-umbrella-mox.md

 def search_measurements(location_id), do: # ...
 ```

-Equally, these are the only functions the Phoenix webserver (or any other app in the umbrella) can call on the _breethe_ app.
+Equally, these are the only functions the Phoenix web app (or any other app in the umbrella) can call on the _breethe_ app.
 These principles are of course not only applicable at the top level of the application but also within its internal logical contexts.
 For example, within the _breethe_ app, we have isolated the functions explicitly making requests to third-party APIs and abstracted them away behind an interface.
 This, again, reduces complexity and facilitates testing as we can isolate the different components of the business logic.
 This philosophy lends itself very well to being tested using Mox.

 ## Testing domains independently using Mox

 [Mox](https://github.com/plataformatec/mox), as the name suggests, is a library that defines mocks bound to specific behaviors.
 A behavior is a set of function signatures that must be implemented by a module.
 Consequently, Mox guarantees the mocks for a module be consistent with the original functions they replace during testing.
 This rigidity makes the tests more maintainable and requires that the behaviors for each module be meticulously defined; precisely the qualities desired when implementing the APIs within our umbrella.

 For example, let's consider mocking the public API for the _breethe_ application when testing _breethe_web_.
 As the bridge between the two is only composed of the four functions shown in the previous section, mocking the _breethe_ application's public interface when testing the webserver only requires mocking those four functions.
 Naturally, this is only reasonable if we seperately test the _breethe_ application in full, from interface to database.
-Crucially, it is the singularity of the interface (four functions) which allows this degree of separation between the two applications in the umbrella both in testing and in production.
+Crucially, it is the singularity of the interface which allows this degree of separation between the two applications in the umbrella both in testing and in production.

 Let's take a look at the controller action for a location search by id: